Factbox: What are the articles of impeachment Trump may face?

 Many legal experts have said impeachment is a political process, not a court proceeding, and that House Democrats are not required to adopt the definition of bribery in the U.S. criminal code.

-In a report this week, House Democrats argued Trump has obstructed their investigation, including by refusing to provide documents and testimony from his top advisers, trying to block career government officials from testifying, and by intimidating witnesses.
+House Democrats have argued that Trump obstructed their impeachment investigation by refusing to provide documents and instructing top advisers and government officials not to testify.

+The White House has argued that the Constitution does not require senior presidential advisers to appear for compelled testimony before Congress.
+A judge rejected that argument on Nov.
+25 in a dispute over a subpoena issued to former White House counsel Don McGahn.

 Some House Democrats have sought to focus narrowly on Ukraine; others have argued that Trump should also be impeached based on a 448-page report completed in March by former Special Counsel Robert Mueller.